How to Parse JSON in Python: Read, Write & Work With JSON Files

 JSON is the universal standard for exchanging textual data.
-You can encounter it in virtually any part of modern codebases, be it frontend, backend, APIs or database.
+You can encounter it in virtually any part of modern codebases, whether frontend, backend, APIs, or databases.

 In this article, you’ll learn how to read, modify, and write JSON with Python.